KarlBris/tda367-project-gentlemen/gentlemen/README.txt

 -HOW TO RUN-

-If you are running this in eclipse using the latest repository from google code, just run Main in core to play, but note the platfor specific info at the end of this readme file.
+If you are running this in eclipse using the latest repository from google code, just run Main in core to play, but note the platform specific info at the end of this readme file.

 The game uses a library that needs native files depending on the OS, so the folder containing the file "Dodgeball.jar" must also contain the LWGJL version 2.7.1 folder,